guireibar/teamcity-documentation/topics/deploy-build.md

 * __Via a command line__, using any general runner like [Command Line](command-line.md) or [PowerShell](powershell.md).
 This is the most straightforward approach.
 Just add a build step, select any such runner, and enter commands as if in a regular terminal.
 The benefits you get from TeamCity in this case are flexible automation, synchronization with the previous build stages, and a convenient view of build results in the TeamCity UI.
 * __Using a specific runner for your platform__.
 For example, if you build .NET projects, the best way to deploy them is via our [.NET runner](net.md).
 It supports all the relevant .NET commands such as `pack` or `publish` and offers a variety of other features.
 Other runners are listed under [this section](configuring-build-steps.md).
 * __Using a deployer__.
 TeamCity offers several build runners dedicated to deployment: [SMB Upload](smb-upload.md), [FTP Upload](ftp-upload.md), [SSH Upload](ssh-upload.md), [SSH Exec](ssh-exec.md), and [Container Deployer](container-deployer.md).
 They can upload build artifacts via different protocols and let you configure this upload process in the TeamCity UI.
-* __By publishing an artifact to an external storage__.
-If you need to update a certain file in a third-party storage, you can simply instruct TeamCity to automatically upload artifacts there.
+* __By publishing an artifact to external storage__.
+If you need to update a certain file in third-party storage, you can simply instruct TeamCity to automatically upload artifacts there.
 The [support for Amazon S3](configuring-artifacts-storage.md#Amazon+S3+Support) comes bundled with TeamCity.
 See how to enable support for other services in [this article](configuring-artifacts-storage.md).

 ## Detach Build from Agent